ASKurz/temporary_blog_2/content/post/2018-10-04-bookdown-my-process/index.markdown

 ## tl;dr

 I just self-published a book-length version of my project [*Statistical Rethinking* with brms, ggplot2, and the tidyverse](https://bookdown.org/content/3890/).
 By using Yihui Xie's [bookdown package](https://bookdown.org), I was able to do it for free.
-If you’ve never heard of it, bookdown enables [R](https://bookdown.org/rdpeng/rprogdatascience/history-and-overview-of-r.html#what-is-r) users to write books and other long-form articles with [R Markdown](https://rmarkdown.rstudio.com).
+If you've never heard of it, bookdown enables [R](https://bookdown.org/rdpeng/rprogdatascience/history-and-overview-of-r.html#what-is-r) users to write books and other long-form articles with [R Markdown](https://rmarkdown.rstudio.com).
 You can save your bookdown products in a variety of formats (e.g., PDF, HTML) and publish them in several ways, too.
 The purpose of this post is to give readers a sense of how I used bookdown to make my project.
 I propose there are three fundamental skill sets you need basic fluency in before playing with bookdown.
 Those three are

 * R and R Studio,
 * Scripts and R Markdown files, and